polca/pathways/README.md

     regions=regions,
     years=years,
     variables=variables,
-    use_distributions=0 # optional, number of iterations for Monte Carlo analysis )
+    use_distributions=0 # optional, if >0 : number of iterations for Monte Carlo analysis
+)

 ```